technusm1/MK-Downloader/README.md

 # MK-Downloader
-Its much better to use this than downloading using Safari on iOS/iPadOS.

 🔥 **This project has just barely begun, and has lot of buggy code inside at the moment, and is thus not suitable for general use.
 You've been warned.**